tzneal/ham-go/README.md

 ## wsjtx

 Enough code to parse the realtime WSJT-X emitted logs and save them to termlog.
+I use this when running FT8 to capture logs in real time from WSJT-X.